Natron: Etymology

 The English and German word natron is a French cognate derived through the Spanish natrón from Latin natrium and Greek nitron (νίτρον).
 This derives from the Ancient Egyptian word nṯrj.
 Natron refers to Wadi El Natrun or Natron Valley in Egypt, from which natron was mined by the ancient Egyptians for use in burial rites.
 The modern chemical symbol for sodium, Na, is an abbreviation of that element's Neo-Latin name natrium, which was derived from natron.
-The name of the chemical element Nitrogen is also a cognate to natron, it derives from Greek nitron and -gen (a producer of something, in this case Nitric acid, which was produced from niter (nitre) (potassium nitrate)).
-Niter was also an obsolete name for natron because in earlier times, both minerals used to be confused with each other.
+The name of the chemical element nitrogen is also a cognate to natron, it derives from the Greek nitron and -gen (a suffix meaning "producer of", in this case of nitric acid, which was produced from niter or [nitre] [potassium nitrate]).
+Niter is also an obsolete name for natron because in earlier times, both minerals used to be confused with each other.